Woman followed into NY apartment, stabbed more than 40 times, police say - NewsBreak

 That man, identified by police as 25-year-old Assamad Nash, who was experiencing homelessness, allegedly stalked Lee up six flights of stairs and forced his way into her apartment.
 Lee screamed for help and neighbors called police, but officers were initially unable to force their way into the apartment.

-According to police, Nash mimicked a woman’s voice through the closed door, saying everything was OK and no one in the unit needed assistance, then attempted to escape using the fire escape before coming back into the apartment.
+According to police, Nash mimicked a woman’s voice through the closed door, saying everything was OK and no one in the unit needed assistance, then attempted to escape using the fire escape before coming back into the apartment.4 arrested after reported burglary of Lordstown ‘mancave’

 A SWAT team arrived about an hour later, but it was too late to save Lee.
 Officers forced entry to the apartment and found Lee’s body in the bathtub.
 She had been stabbed more than 40 times, according to police reports.